Black women filmmakers: 1970s

-The accomplishments in film and television that followed in the 1970s widely consisted of a string of Black women directors.
-Such as, Julie Dash (Daughters of the Dust), Alile Sharon Larkin, Fronza Woods, the late Jacqueline Shearer (Eyes on the Prize).
-Throughout the 70s Alile Sharon Larkin had two films to come out in the 70s.
-The Kitchen Filmmaker Alile Sharon Larkin visualizes a mental ward as a possible equivalent to prison incarceration for women of color and also Your Children Come Back to You.
+The accomplishments in film and television that followed in the 1970s widely consisted of a string of Black women directors, such as Julie Dash (Daughters of the Dust), Alile Sharon Larkin, Fronza Woods, and Jacqueline Shearer (Eyes on the Prize).
+Throughout the 70s Alile Sharon Larkin had two films come out.
+The Kitchen filmmaker Alile Sharon Larkin visualizes a mental ward as a possible equivalent to prison incarceration for women of color and also Your Children Come Back to You.

-Alile Sharon Larkin's film looks at a mother, a child, a better life on the horizon, and a bond that cannot be broken.In Killing Time, Woods ironically reflects on the absurdity of existence through the story of a suicidal woman.
+Larkin's film looks at a mother, a child, a better life on the horizon, and a bond that cannot be broken.
+In Killing Time, Woods ironically reflects on the absurdity of existence through the story of a suicidal woman.
 On the other hand, in Fannie's Film, she expresses the hopes, aspirations and inner feelings of a domestic worker.
 Jacqueline (Jackie) Sharer was an independent producer and director of documentaries about African Americans.
 Her films included Minor Quarrel.

 1980s

 Kathleen Collins (1942-1988) was an author, teacher, scholar, and filmmaker.
 Her film, Losing Ground, about a strained marriage between a teacher and her husband, a painter, was one of the first feature films directed by a Black woman.
 Jessie Maple is known for Twice as Nice (1989).
 Maple was the first African-American woman to join the International Group of Film and Television Photographers.
 Euzhan Palcy (born January 13, 1958) is a director, screenwriter and producer from Martinique.
 Her films explore themes of race, gender, and politics, focusing on the enduring effects of colonialism.
 Palcy's first film, Sugar Cane Alley (1983), received numerous awards, including the César Award for Best First Feature.
-In 1989, she directed A Dry White Season (1989), becoming the first black female director to have a film produced.
+In 1989, she directed A Dry White Season (1989), becoming the first black female director to have a film produced by a Hollywood studio.